CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 **TIP** when you clone a forked repo, add a remote to the main repo so you pull from it in case of updates

 ## Reflog
-this command makes you show more info about your log, even the reset commits, and with git plumbing you can get your shit back
+this command makes you show more info about your log, even the reset commits, and with git plumbing you can get your shit back, if you have deleted something this doesn't mean it all gone, you can use `reflog` and `cat-file` to get the files you deleted

 # Appendix
 *pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8